 These channels bring potassium from outside the cell to inside the cell to stabilize the resting potential of the cell membrane.
 They provide a balancing current to the current of the dominant potassium channels that send potassium in the opposite direction.
 They are most active after the membrane has depolarized and is returning to a resting potential.

-These channels are found in heart cells where they help to control the heart rhythm, in the kidney cells where they are involved with potassium excretion and resorption.
+These channels are found in multiple types of cells.
+In heart cells they help to control the heart rhythm.
+In the kidney cells they are involved with potassium excretion and resorption.
 In the pancreas they help with insulin release.
 In nerve cells they aid the return to inactivity after the nerve has fired.
-In cells that line blood vessels where a loss of the channels' function is one of the earliest signs of atherosclerosis.
+In cells that line blood vessels the loss of the channels' function is one of the earliest signs of atherosclerosis.

 In the kidney principal cells these channels are the ROMK channels.
 They are the channels that work in concert with sodium-potassium ATPase (sodium pump).
 The majority of potassium excretion for those on a high potassium foods diet is through other potassium channels.
 But the ROMK channels are an important part of the process.
 The process of how the kidneys can excrete large amounts of potassium and recycle sodium was discussed in this post here.

-Two important characteristics of the Kir channels are, first, that they are all affected by PIP2, requiring its docking to the channel before activation of the channel, and, second, that many of them are pH sensitive.
+Two important characteristics of the Kir channels are, first, that they are all affected by PIP2.
+PIP2 must dock to the channel before the channel activates.
+The second important characteristic is that many of the Kir channels are pH sensitive.
 The pH sensitivity of these channels is especially interesting since the kidneys can excrete so much more potassium when the urine is alkaline (a high pH).